VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek4/trainer-notes.md

 ### Your turn! : Pandas
 Get the participants to try and load the file "data.csv" into the variable "data_df" using the technique seen in the above code block.

-The following line prints out the data frame to show the participants what the data has
+The following line prints out the data frame to show the participants what the data has.

+The data contains random expenditure data.
+It contains the CAPEX and OPEX data as well as the total amount.

 ## Subtopic 2: Processing data in Pandas